Princeton University Band: Lobstering

+Beating Up Santa

+A common instrument used in the Princeton University Band is a large plastic Santa that gets beaten with a plastic bat.
+There have been several Santas in the PUB's possession throughout the years, each of which is named.
+The PUB also employs a plastic Frosty the Snowman, though less often than Santa.

+In 2023, enthusiastic playing of one of the PUB's Santas resulted in it breaking.
+It has since been replaced.

 Double-Double Rotating P

 Traditionally, the PUB ends its football pregame shows with a formation known as the "Double-Double Rotating P." The formation is a large outline letter "P" comprising an outer loop in a "P" shape and a smaller inner loop forming the interior of the letter.
 In this formation, the PUB plays the march "Going Back to Nassau Hall."
 When the band reaches the trio, the P itself remains stationary, but the members of the band start to move around the perimeter of the P, with the outer loop moving clockwise and the inner loop moving counterclockwise.
 The band plays the trio twice, and upon beginning the second time through the trio, the two loops reverse their respective directions.

-At home games, this performance immediately leads into performance of The Star-Spangled Banner.
+At home games, this performance may immediately lead into a performance of The Star-Spangled Banner.

+Random Precision Marching

+The Princeton University Band begins every halftime show by marching on to the field to the Princeton Forward March.
+The band begins by marching in uniform lines split by section, but at the trio of the march, the leader of each line may march wherever they like, with all other members in their line following.
+This has led to instances where band members have ended up underneath the student conductor's podium, in audience seating areas, and in the end zones of the field, among other locations.